node-usb/node-usb/README.md

 ```

 ## Electron
-Please refer to the maintained examplke for using `node-usb` in electron:
+Please refer to the maintained example for using `node-usb` in electron:

 https://github.com/node-usb/node-usb-example-electron